-- Ensure action that will contribute to the safeguarding of all young people. - Raise awareness of safeguarding children and vulnerable adult issues. - Indicate action to be taken in particular circumstances. - 1.2 Safeguarding is not just about protecting children, young people and adults from deliberate harm, it relates to all forms of abuse and other aspects of College life including:
+• Ensure action that will contribute to the safeguarding of all young people.

-- Groups and individuals presenting violent extreme ideologies;

-- Abuse or inappropriate relationships;

-- Grooming (in person, online, by phone, etc.);

-- Inappropriate supervision (by parents or staff, e.g. too much);

-- Bullying, cyber-bullying;

-- Self-harm, risky behaviour;

-- Unsafe activities and environments;

-- Crime;

-- Fear of crime;

-- Exploitation including financial, sexual and criminal exploitation (County Lines);

-- Immigration issues;

-- Homelessness and unsuitable housing;

-- Victimisation and prejudice due to race, sexuality, faith, gender, disability etc.;

-- Alcohol and drug misuse;

-- Eating disorders;

-- Peer-on-peer abuse;

-- Honour-based violence (which can include FGM);

-- Not understanding the additional safeguarding vulnerabilities of learners with SEN and disabilities, and how those barriers can be overcome.

-- Sexual violence and sexual harassment between children

-- Issues arising from children with family members in prison

-- Domestic abuse

-- Issues arising from children being in the Court System

-- Children missing from education

-- Anything which causes the College to be concerned that any student or member of staff might be at risk of significant harm as a result of one or more of the above.

-- Physical Injury

-- Sexual Abuse

-- Emotional Abuse

-- Radicalisation / Extremist Behaviour / Terrorism

-- Harassment

-- Forced Marriage

-- Racist / Homophobic or Transphobic Abuse

-- Sexting (also known as youth produced sexual imagery)

-- Neglect
+- Raise awareness of safeguarding children and vulnerable adult issues. - Indicate action to be taken in specific circumstances. - 1.2 Safeguarding is not just about protecting children, young people and adults from deliberate harm, it relates to all forms of abuse and other aspects of college life including: - Groups and individuals presenting violent extreme ideologies; - Faith based abuse; - Abuse or inappropriate relationships; - Grooming (in person, online, by phone, etc.); - Inappropriate supervision (by parents or staff, e.g., too much); - Bullying, cyber-bullying; - Self-harm, risky behaviour; - Unsafe activities and environments; - Crime; - Fear of crime; - Exploitation including financial, sexual and criminal exploitation (County Lines); - Immigration issues; - Homelessness and unsuitable housing; - Victimisation and prejudice due to race, sexuality, faith, gender, disability etc.; - Alcohol and drug misuse; - Mental health issues, such as eating disorders, psychosis, self-harm, suicidal ideation; - Peer-on-peer abuse; - Honour-based violence (which can include FGM); - Not understanding the additional safeguarding vulnerabilities of learners with SEN and disabilities, and how those barriers can be overcome. - Sexual violence and sexual harassment between children; - Teenage relationship abuse; - Issues arising from children with family members in prison - Domestic abuse- the long- and short-term detrimental impact of which on children's health, wellbeing and ability to learn must be understood. - Issues arising from children being in the Court System - Children and young people missing from education, home or care - Online abuse - Fabricated induced illness - Modern slavery - Private fostering